What is ADHD in children?

 If your child has ADHD, your GP will make a treatment plan.
 Treatment helps support your child and manage symptoms.
 Treatment options include behavioural therapies, parent training and medication (for older children).

-What will my GP do now?
+What will my GP do now for my child's ADHD?

 Your GP will refer your child to a paediatrician or developmental psychologist for a diagnosis.